 How do we get married at Great Oakley, Wix, Wrabness, Tendring or Beaumont-cum-Moze?

-The first thing to do is to contact Revd Liz Barnes who will arrange to meet with you to discuss the whole process.
+The first thing to do is to contact us to arrange to meet with you to discuss the whole process.
 You will be able to check that the date you would like is available and then complete an application form to confirm your church booking.
 Weddings can be on any day of the week (although not usually on Sundays).